Hayley Westenra: 2005–2007: Odyssey; touring with Il Divo; Treasure; and Celtic Woman

 On 5 September 2006, Westenra was named as one of the ten outstanding young people in the world by the Junior Chamber International, becoming the first New Zealander so honoured.
 On 13 November 2006, she participated in the dedication of the New Zealand War Memorial in London, performing "God Save the Queen" and "God Defend New Zealand", the national anthems of the UK and New Zealand.
 Three of Westenra's great-uncles served in World War II; one was killed.

 In August 2006, Westenra joined Celtic Woman and is featured on their second major DVD/CD album, Celtic Woman: A New Journey, which was released 30 January 2007 and immediately hit the Billboard Top 200 music chart at number four.
 She toured with the group in the United States in 2007, with scheduled appearances in 88 venues across the country; the tour ended in June.
 During this time, Westenra alternated with Méav Ní Mhaolchatha, who had recently returned from maternity leave, to maintain a five-member line-up.
+She considered that the toughest tour she had been on to date, and wrote in her second biography that she preferred having control of her own schedule as a solo performer.

 Westenra's third international album, Treasure, was released on 26 February 2007 in the UK.
 All the songs on this CD were chosen by Westenra, who gave her record company "no say in the matter."
 She said, "I basically didn't let them in on what I was recording until the last minute so they had no choice.
 I didn't give them much room to disagree."